 ** Please note, if using a Bundt tin, be sure to grease it very well as it can be hard to get the cake out of such a shaped tin.

 💭 Top tip

 Use our Homemade Pan Release to grease your pan.

 2. Get all your ingredients ready, i.e sieve the flour and add the salt and baking powder to the flour etc.

 3. Start with making the cake batter by creaming the butter and sugar until a pale light color.

 4. Slowly add the beaten eggs to the mixer, on a low-speed setting, a bit at a time.
 If the mixture starts to curdle or split, add a spoonful of your sieved flour, keep on adding the eggs, and a bit of flour if necessary until all the eggs are added.
 Add the Vanilla Extract.

 5. Add half the milk with half of the flour, keeping the mixer on a slow speed.
 Once combined, add the remaining milk and gently fold in the remaining flour until combined.

 6. Transfer the cake mixture to the greased and lined loaf tin.
-Then place in the oven for 50 – 55 minutes, check after 50 minutes
+Then place in the oven for 1 hour to 1 hour 5 minutes

 Please do a test if the cake is done by using a skewer and poke it in the middle to see that it comes out clean.
 Every oven is different and cook times may vary a little.